kfuiten/M1_thesis/README.md

 # first-23-participants-
 Raw data in task_performance_csv, thought_probe_csv, and ASRS folders

-first_participants_performance.csv and first_participants_probes.csv are cleaned data frames with data from all participants
+first_participants_performance.csv, first_participants_probes.csv, and ASRS_data.csv are cleaned data frames with data from all participants

 part1_performance_analysis creates easy(ish) to read dataframes and explores the participants' task performance